-Free range poultry - what should you feed them?
-Commercial feed, or grain, or table scraps?
+Free-range poultry - what should you feed them?
+Commercial feed, grain, or table scraps?
 And do you need to provide shell grit?

-It’s important to get it right, because good quality food is one of the most important factor in determining how productive your chickens are.
+It’s important to get it right because good quality food is one of the most important factors in determining how productive your chickens are.

-When they fossick, free-range chickens pick up grubs, beetles, worms, grass seed and the like, but they still need a commercial ration in mash or pellet form to make sure they have a balanced diet.
-The fossicking provides the little extras that give their egg yolks a rich colour and their eggs and meat a full flavour.
+When they fossick, free-range chickens pick up grubs, beetles, worms, grass seed, and the like, but they still need a commercial ration in mash or pellet form to make sure they have a balanced diet.
+The fossicking provide the little extras that give their egg yolks a rich colour and their eggs and meat a full flavour.

 What type of ration?

 It is best to use a ration designed specifically for the particular type of bird you have.
-For example, layer ration should be used for layers, grower ration for growing birds and so on.
-Each type of bird has different feed requirements, and the amount of energy, protein, calcium and other nutrients the birds need vary throughout their productive life.
+For example, layer ration should be used for layers, grower ration for growing birds, and so on.
+Each type of bird has different feed requirements, and the amount of energy, protein, calcium, and other nutrients the birds need varies throughout their productive life.
 This is why it is convenient to buy an appropriate specially-formulated commercial feed.